jeanNyil/nodejs-sso/README.md

     ```
     oc login ...
     ```
 2. Create an OpenShift project.
-For instance, `nodejs-example``
+For instance, `nodejs-services`
     ```
-    oc new-project nodejs-example
+    oc new-project nodejs-services
     ```
 3. Create the `nodejs-sso` OpenShift application from the git repository
     ```